It's Only Rock and Roll (Only Fools and Horses): Synopsis

-A few days later, at the Trotters' garage, Rodney has invited a policeman in to tell him that his band's instruments were "stolen".
-But Del appears at the garage door and explains to his younger brother and the policeman that he had them on a sale-or-return basis, much to Rodney's surprise.
-Del gets rid of the policeman, and tells Rodney that the band were never destined for the Albert Hall and Carnegie Hall; the only hall they were destined for was "Sod 'All".
+A few days later, at the Trotters' garage, Rodney has called a policeman in to tell him that his band's instruments were stolen.
+But Del appears at the garage door and explains to his younger brother and the policeman that he had the instruments on a "sale-or-return" basis, much to Rodney's surprise.
+Del gets rid of the policeman and tells Rodney that the band were never destined for the Albert Hall and Carnegie Hall; the only hall they were destined for was "Sod 'All".
 After explaining that he was sacked from the band for defending his older brother, Rodney asks Del why he always interferes in everything his younger brother does.
 Del answers that their mother Joan said to him on her deathbed to give Rodney all the encouragement he could, but Rodney points out that whatever they are arguing about, their mother always had something to say about it on her deathbed, such as a drunk Del telling Rodney to go and get fish and chips because Joan said "Send Rodney for the fish".
-Del then pays Rodney his share of the £300 booking fee, and tells him to just forget about Mental Mickey's group and move on.
-With the conversation over, the Trotter Brothers venture to the market to flog hooky Maltesers.
+Del then pays Rodney his share of the £300 booking fee and tells him to just forget about Mental Mickey's group and move on.
+With the conversation over, the Trotter brothers venture to the market to flog hooky Maltesers.

-One evening some time later, as Del is talking to Monkey Harris on the telephone about the Kandy Dolls, he watches the TVs and discovers to his complete horror that the group, now named A Bunch of Wallies and having hired a new drummer, are at #26 on the UK Singles Chart and performing their song on Top of the Pops.
-Suddenly, Del hears Rodney entering the flat, and quickly turns both TVs off, as Rodney wants to watch Top of the Pops, but Del tells him that both televisions are broken.
+One evening, about a week later, as Del is talking to Monkey Harris on the telephone about the Kandy Dolls, he watches the TVs and discovers to his complete horror that the group, now named A Bunch of Wallies and having hired a new drummer, are at #26 on the UK Singles Chart and performing their song on Top of the Pops.
+Suddenly, Del hears Rodney entering the flat, and quickly turns both TVs off, as Rodney wants to watch Top of the Pops, but Del claims that both televisions are broken.
 And so, Rodney decides to enter Albert's bedroom and annoy him about taking an old woman from a laundromat to an old folks' beano.
-While that happens, Del quickly puts on his camel coat, while Albert exits his bedroom and tells him that Rodney's busy watching Top of the Pops on the portable TV.
+While that happens, Del quickly puts on his camel coat, while Albert exits his bedroom and tells him that Rodney is watching Top of the Pops on the portable TV.
 Just as Del is about to escape, a fuming Rodney exits Albert's bedroom and tells Del that Mental Mickey and his band are in the charts and are likely to reach #1, and Rodney has lost out on it.
 Del protests that he too has lost out as he was the band's manager.
 Rodney produces his old drumstick and threatens to hurt Del with it.